- Can I donate electronic records?

 - Will I be able to have access my donation?

 In order to preserve materials for as long as possible, once donated, they do not circulate.
 Access is governed by our written policies regarding availability, photo duplication, and publication.
-A prospective donor should become familiar with our policies and discuss and special needs or concerns with the curator before completing the donation agreement.

 - May I restrict access to my donation?

 Sensitive material should not be removed by the donor.
 Instead, the donor should discuss the possibility of restricting part of the collection to protect privacy with the Curator.
-While the Library wishes to make all papers freely accessible to researchers, they normally will agree to reasonable and equitable restrictions for limited periods of time.
+While the Library wishes to make all papers freely accessible to researchers, we normally will agree to reasonable and equitable restrictions for limited periods of time.

 - May I set conditions for my donation?

-A repository usually is not able to promise that donated materials will be placed on exhibit or used in some other specific fashion as a condition of accepting the gift.
+FHL is not able to promise that donated materials will be placed on exhibit or used in some other specific fashion as a condition of accepting the gift.

 - Will you accept my papers on temporary loan?